agnij-dutta/attack_capital/README.md

 - **Session Management**: View, search, and export past sessions
 - **Resilient Architecture**: Handles network drops, buffer overflows, and device interruptions
 - **Long-duration Support**: Optimized for sessions up to 1+ hours with chunked processing
+- **Signal-Aware Capture**: Each chunk carries audio energy telemetry so the server can ignore silent/empty data and track confidence
+- **Deterministic Audio Pipes**: Chunks are persisted on disk, hashed, stitched via FFmpeg, and the final MP3 is saved for debugging

 ## Tech Stack